monfaredman/Smart-Contract/README.md

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
-1.Fork the Project
+1. Fork the Project
-2.Create your Feature Branch (git checkout -b feature/AmazingFeature) 3.Commit your Changes (git commit -m 'Add some AmazingFeature') 4.Push to the Branch (git push origin feature/AmazingFeature) 5.Open a Pull Request
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+4. Push to the Branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.